 We have the good fortune of having a fabulous Frederick Law Olmsted historic landmark park in our back yard.
 Preserving it and enhancing its beauty and usefulness for all our enjoyment requires the work of many people, but most importantly it requires financial support from our community members.

-During 2015, we were able to plant many new trees (almost one-third of the park’s trees will be removed to prevent the spread of the emerald ash borer); restore the North Lighthouse Ravine; install a pet friendly water fountain; increase the number of Wonderful Wednesdays Concerts; and offer youth tennis lessons (a huge success!).
+For several years, we have been able to plant many new trees (almost one-third of the park’s trees will be removed to prevent the spread of the emerald ash borer).
+Recently, we’ve done restoration work in the North and South Lighthouse Ravines.
+A few years back, we installed a pet friendly water fountain and each summer since 2014 we’ve offered youth tennis lessons.

 Our current priorities that require funding: